zannloo/tp/docs/DeveloperGuide.md

    Do note that the only required fields are `--name`
 3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateStudentCommand`
 4. This command would first do these checks:
     * checks if the specified path is a valid student path.
+This is done via the `Path::isStudentDirectory` method
-    * checks if adding the student would result in a duplicate, ie if the student id is already taken.
+    * checks if adding the student would result in a duplicate within whole of ProfBook, ie if the student id is already taken.
+This is done via the `ModelManager::hasStudentWithId` method.
 5. In this case, if the input was `touch ~/grp-001/1234Y ...` or `touch ~/grp-001/9876A ...` a `CommandException` will be thrown.
-6. If all checks out, the command would create a new student and add the student to the `Mode`.
+6. If all checks out, the command would create a new student and add the student to the `Model`.
 This addition is done through getting a `GroupChildOperation` facade class from the `Model::groupChildOperation` method.
 This would ensure the path to the group is present and valid.
 The student is added through the `GroupChildOperation::addChild` method.
 7. It should look something like this.